emanderson811/day-edition/_texts/003day-land.md

 As new buildings have been erected on the campus each has been land­scaped appropriately under the direction of the campus landscape arch­itect, in full recognition of its relationship not only to the new structure but with concern for its appropriateness in conjunction with other campus planting.

 A recurring maintenance problem arises annually as students, in an effort to save a few minutes of time, take short cuts across the grass and make paths in the lawn.
 The problem has existed and editorials condemning the practice have appeared in the student paper since the nineteenth century.
-Snow fences erected in the tall and left stand­ ing during the early spring have helped to keep some paths from com­pletely killing all grass, but that method has not been completely successful.
+Snow fences erected in the fall and left stand­ing during the early spring have helped to keep some paths from com­pletely killing all grass, but that method has not been completely successful.
 The problem remains.

 The firm of Johnson, Johnson & Roy, retained in 1967, developed a long-range campus plan which is discussed under "Campus Planning."
 Their contribution to landscape planning was minimal.